org-cloudbees-dragan/traditional-ha/README.md

   * Update the permissions
     * `chmod -R a+x *.sh`
 * Start the containers
-  * Option HTTP mode:  Run `./up.sh` to start in plain HTTP mode (no ssl certificates are required)
+  * Option HTTP mode:  Run `./up.sh` to start in HTTP mode (no ssl certificates are required)
   * Option HTTPS mode: Run `./up.sh ssl=true` to start in HTTPS mode.
 See pre requirements: create s self singed certificate first
 * The following steps will be executed by the `up.sh` script
   * The persistent volumes will be created